trekhleb/js-image-carver/README.md

 ![JS IMAGE CARVER DEMO](public/demo-01.gif)

 The importance of each pixel (its so-called energy) is being calculated based on its color (`R`, `G`, `B`) difference between two neighbor pixels.
 More detailed explanation with examples you may find in my [Content-aware image resizing in JavaScript](https://trekhleb.dev/blog/2021/content-aware-image-resizing-in-javascript/) blog post.
-Now, if we would set the pixel energy to some really low levels artificially (i.e. by drawing a mask on top of them), the Seam Carving algorithm would perform an _object removal_ for us.
+Now, if we set the pixel energy to some really low levels artificially (i.e. by drawing a mask on top of them), the Seam Carving algorithm would perform an _object removal_ for us.

 ![JS IMAGE CARVER OBJECT REMOVAL DEMO](public/demo-02.gif)